9.5.5 Money Laundering and Currency Crimes

 4. Defendants often commingle SUA proceeds with legitimate funds.
 The government need not prove that all proceeds in a transaction were unlawfully derived, but must be able to trace some of the proceeds to a SUA.
 Criminally derived proceeds deposited with legal funds are considered to be withdrawn last unless the account/business is deemed to be permeated with fraud.
 This implies that the business operations are so intertwined with fraud that to segregate the legitimate operation and profits is impossible.
 Special agents should work closely with the attorney for the government when investigations involve commingled funds to ensure the elements of the crime are met.

-3. Under 18 USC §1956(a)(1)(A)(i), the payment of proceeds to fraud victims to entice him/her to continue to invest in a fraudulent scheme, or to keep quiet about an ongoing scheme, could be promotion.
+3. Under 18 USC 1956(a)(1)(A)(i), the payment of proceeds to fraud victims to entice them to continue to invest in a fraudulent scheme, or to keep quiet about an ongoing scheme, could be promotion.

 4. A prosecution recommendation for the simple deposit of criminal proceeds into one’s bank account as money laundering promotion is generally not advisable.